rubyforgood/human-essentials/docs/user_guide/bank/essentials_donations.md

 If  you specify Product drive,  you'll also need to specify the particular drive and participant for the donation -- but you can enter them "on the fly", here.
 You can view summaries for the product drives in [Product Drives](product_drives.md), and manage the contact info for a product drive participant under [Community | Product Drive Participants](community_product_drive_participants.md).
 ##### *Donation Site
 Donation Site is meant to capture the concept of any place you have a more-or-less permanent place people can drop off donations at, such as your main office, or community locations such as fire halls, etc.
-You can see the donations for each donation site and manage their contaact information under [Community|Donation Sites](community_donation_sites.md).
+You can see the donations for each donation site and manage their contact information under [Community|Donation Sites](community_donation_sites.md).
 Unlike product drives, you can't create a new donation site 'on the fly' through the fields here.
-[TODO:  Check if there is a good reason for that,  or if we're just inconsistent.
-I think a new donation site is just as likely as a new manufacturer!]

 ##### *Manufacturer
 This is for the donations that come straight from the manufacturer.
 You can view the total donations and a donation breakdown for each manufacturer under [Community | Manufacturers](community_manufacturers.md)